ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 First, let's look at the second Activity, or the one you are passing the data back from.
 In this Activity, we press a button, and it passes the values from the two EditTexts back to the Main Activity.

-> Check: How do you think we are going to pass data from the second activity to the first when clicking the button?
-Share out!

 Just like when we're starting an Activity, we also pass data back using an Intent and extras.